At deaf-friendly airports, customer service soars.

 Some deaf and hard of hearing people develop an ability to “read” speech.
 Some become so skilled, they nab speechreading jobs for football teams and the FBI alike.
 However, this is a rarity.
 Speechreading is a skill that not all deaf people possess.

 Make continual eye contact, and move your lips at a normal pace.
 If you run a restaurant, be willing to turn the lights up.
 The “dim, romantic lighting” at many upscale eateries is anything but romantic for deaf diners struggling to speechread!

-You proactively budget for sign language interpreters and captioning services.
+You proactively budget for a deaf-friendly environment by providing sign language interpreters and captioning services.